Industry contacts for employers

 Phone: 1-877-427-6419 (toll-free in Alberta) – Press “2” for assistance.

-The Employer Liaison Service will operate until April 2019.
+The Employer Liaison Service will operate until April 2020.
 The Refusal to Process list may change during this time, depending on labour market information.
-Information about service delivery beyond 2 years is subject to review and will be available in 2019.

 Laws, regulations and codes

 - Apprenticeship and Industry Act

 - Provides a framework for the apprenticeship and industry training system, and regulates who can work in compulsory certification trades.